robert-claypool/robert-claypool.github.io/about.md

 Redis, NGINX, Docker, Docker Compose, SQL Server, and PostgreSQL.
 I know all of them pretty well.

-I hate Oracle.
-It's a fine database, but the company is garbage.
+Oracle a fine database, but the company is garbage.
 Postgres is free and awesome, use that instead.

 ### > AWS and "the cloud"
-I'm learning Azure now, but Amazon Web Services (AWS) is what I really know.
+I'm learning Azure now, but Amazon Web Services (AWS) is what I know best.

 I have managed a network of servers and services on AWS since 2012.
 My experience spans a large number of the core services which are needed to